paddyw11/paiges-books/README.md

     - Users can sign up for new release/offers emails.
 4. Reader reviews
     - Users are able to leave reviews on books they've read.

+Will not have now:
+1. Bestsellers
+    - A list of books that have sold well in the past time period
+2. Reader's books clubs
+    - Monthly webinars to discuss the latest read

 ## User Experience Design